V-Sekai/godot-goal-task-planner/apartment_design_asisstant.md

   - `room_list`: Dictionary of rooms, each with properties like size, style, and function.
   - `furniture_positions`: Dictionary detailing the positions and orientations of furniture items.

-## Using STNs for Temporal Arrangement
+## Avoiding Physical Overlaps

-- STNs are employed to schedule and sequence the design tasks.
+- Constraints are implemented to ensure no two objects occupy the same physical space.
-- The order of design operations (room creation, furniture placement, etc.) is managed temporally to optimize the workflow.
+- When placing furniture (`place_furniture`), checks are performed against `furniture_positions` to avoid overlap.
+- If an overlap is detected, the planner will re-evaluate the placement, adjusting positions or suggesting alternative items.

+## Temporal Arrangement of Primitives using STNs

+- STNs define the specific times or order in which primitives are executed.
+- Temporal constraints ensure that:
+  - The `create_room` action occurs before `place_furniture`.
+  - The `change_layout` action, if needed, precedes both `create_room` and `place_furniture`.
-- Constraints are set to ensure that certain tasks are completed before others, respecting dependencies and logical sequences in the design process.
+- This temporal structuring aids in logical progression and efficiency in the design process.

 ## Primitives (Actions)

-- `create_room(apartment_state, room_name, size, style, function)`
+### `create_room(apartment_state, room_name, size, style, function)`

+- **Scheduled Time**: Early in the design phase, after finalizing the layout.

-- `place_furniture(apartment_state, item, room_name, position, orientation)`
+### `place_furniture(apartment_state, item, room_name, position, orientation)`

+- **Scheduled Time**: After room creation, before final design review.

-- `change_layout(apartment_state, new_layout)`
+### `change_layout(apartment_state, new_layout)`

+- **Scheduled Time**: At the very beginning of the redesign process.

 ## Tasks